 Pewit’s (sometimes known as “Peewee’s” nest) is natural gorge cut by a small stream called Skillet Creek.
 It is similar in many ways to the more well-known Parfrey’s Glen to the south-east of Devil’s Lake State Park.
 Pewit’s is between 30 and 40 feet deep and the trails are not maintained.
 The walking trails take you over the deep gorge instead of through it.
 If you visit use extreme caution.
 There are no railings!

-Parking is available on site for around 7 or 8 cars at a time.
+Parking is very limited.
 Cars MAY NOT park along the road, those parking there may be fined or towed.

 Photographs of Pewit’s Nest